bakgaard/Stories/AdrexTheEngineer/Chapter2.md

 # Chapter 2

-## What is this chapter's purpose?
-* Yurgunn must tell Adrex what he agreed to
-* Yurgunn needs to bring up the racism
-* Yurgunn needs to explain 'crick'
-* Yurgunn needs to say she needs Adrex to made the trap
-* Adrex goes to see the twins?
-(Smearchucle and Victoria)
-* The problem has been about the contract

-## What shall it accomplish?
-* Chapter 1's racism must be obvious
-* Show concern from Yurgunn of Adrex
-* The reader must understand the scope of the problem with the contract

-## What is being shown that hasn't been shown before?
-* Conflict in the world

-___

 Adrex didn't understand it.
 Installing the gear on-premise was a pretty common way to treat customers, but something most definitely didn't sit well with his master.